snoor-madih/iq-bootcamp-wallet-project-students/readme.md

 This project will help you practice most of the knowledge you've learned so far in JavaScript.

-You are required to create this using OOP and a css framework (eg. Bootstrap) and use only Vanilla JS
+You are required to create this using OOP and use only Vanilla JS (HTML, CSS, JS).

 ## Functionality
-- The app should be able to manage multiple wallets
+- The app should be able to manage multiple wallets.
-- A wallet has a name, starting balance, a list of Transactions, and description
+- A wallet has a name, starting balance, a list of Transactions, and description.
-- The wallets should be saved and loaded from a storage (with thier data)
-- There should be 2 types of transactions (Income and Expense)
+- There should be 2 types of transactions (Income and Expense).
-- A transaction should have a date, tags, and a note
+- A transaction should have a date, tags, and a note.
-- A user can jump between the wallets and create wallets
+- A user can jump between the wallets and create wallets.

+### Bonus
+- The wallets should be saved and loaded from local storage (with thier data).

 ## Mockups
 Wallet View